 Planning your first Walt Disney World visit can be overwhelming.
 There are so many decisions to be made and dates to remember.
 I actually love the planning part but it takes a lot of research.
 For me planning a Walt Disney World vacation is part of the fun of going on a Walt Disney World vacation.
-Even with all the planning there are always some surprises.
-Combine heat and exhausted family members, and it could be a disaster.
-Here are my 6 tips to avoid meltdowns and prepare for your first Walt Disney World visit.
+To help make it a little easier I am sharing my 6 best Disney World tips for first timers.

 Walt Disney World is located in Orlando, Florida.
 It consists of 4 theme parks, 2 water parks, a dining district and over 25 resorts.
 With so many options it is easy to get overwhelmed.
-Before you arrive in Orlando you should go over these tips to help make the planning process easier and ensure that everyone has a great vacation.
+Before you arrive at Walt Disney World you should go over these tips to help make the planning process easier and ensure that everyone has a great vacation.

 Are you traveling with kids 5 and under?
 They may need a mid day nap.
 Are you traveling with teenagers?
 Thrill rides may be their first choice for rides.
 Grandparents?
 Understand what types of ride restrictions they may have.
 During the planning process talk to everyone and find out their expectations.